scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         in ArialBlack.ufo), but it seems to be negative in most UFOs.
     -   Erik wants the creation order of contours preserved when reading a glif file.
-    -   Oops. glyph/glyphPen types got the wrong names in the fontforge python module. (interchanged)
+    -   Oops. glyph/glyphPen types got the wrong names in the websharpstudios python module. (interchanged)
     -   remove the Elide command.
 (There's no reason to use it, Merge is always better, it just confused people.